Yuerong2/final_projects/README.md

 1.2 Low Jaccard and cosine similarity further supported the different wordings in songs and news.

 1.3 Trends found in each sliding window:
 - Jaccard similarity dropped along with the time progress in each time-window.
-This suggested that the number of words shared by both news and songs decreased within the 5 year after news being published.
+This suggested that number of words shared by both news and songs decreased within the 5 year after news being published.
 - Cosine similarity remained steady in each time-window, suggesting that the two corpus shared some steady patterns of high frequency terms.

 1.4 Trends found between 2001-2015: